Dermoid cysts are growths that can affect areas of the body, including the nasal sinuses, ovaries, brain and spinal cord.

-A dermoid cyst is a saclike growth that is present at birth, but may not be noticeable until much later.
+A dermoid cyst is present at birth, but may not be noticeable until much later.
 It contains structures such as hair, fluid, teeth or skin glands that can be found on or in the skin.

 Dermoid cysts grow slowly and are not tender unless ruptured.
 They usually occur on the face, inside the skull, on the lower back and in the ovaries.
 Superficial dermoid cysts (ones near the surface of the skin) on the face can usually be removed without complications.
 Removal of other, rarer dermoid cysts requires special techniques and training.
 These rarer dermoid cysts occur in four major areas: